 One of the biggest costs of moving is hiring a removalist.
 If you’re looking to save here, it pays to do your research.
 Make sure you get multiple quotes.
 Some companies can be considerably cheaper than others.
 You can also lower your costs by timing your move just right.
-Consider moving during the week vs on the weekend, and choose off peak hours.
+Consider moving during the week vs on the weekend, and choose off-peak hours.

-If you just can’t face forking out a couple hundred bucks for a removalist, DIY is definitely an option.
+If you just can’t face forking out a couple of hundred bucks for a removalist, DIY is definitely an option.
 You’ll just need to rely on the generosity of your inner circle.
 Enlist your closest friends or family members — preferably those with a truck — to help you load and unload your stuff.

-Just remember, a little bit of good will goes a long way when your friends are doing hard labour for you.
+Just remember, a little bit of goodwill goes a long way when your friends are doing hard labour for you.
 Pizza and beers are definitely on you after the work is done.